 What is Pollination?

 Flower pollination begins when a pollinator, such as a bee, lands on a flower in search of food.
-The bee sips nectar from it while pollen sticks to its body.
+The bee sips nectar from the flower head while pollen sticks to its body.
 When the bee flies to a new flower, the pollen from the last bloom rubs off onto the new one.
 Pollination occurs as the bee lands on each flower.

-Here are some tips for what to plant in your garden to attract bees, butterflies, and hummingbirds and how to keep them returning.
+Here are some tips for what to plant to attract bees, butterflies, and hummingbirds and how to keep them returning to your pollinator garden.

 Grow a variety of plants that will bloom at different times throughout the year.
 This will provide nonstop food for the pollinators.